Look Before You Leap: An Exploratory Study of Uncertainty Measurement for Large Language Models

 \subsection{Evaluation Metrics}

 We use \textit{semantic distance} to measure the performance of LLMs' generation for NLP tasks.
 Specifically, we first embed the text using sentence-transformer~\cite{reimers-2019-sentence-bert} and compute the cosine distance of the embeddings.
 A higher cosine distance value indicates a greater level of similarity.
-This metric can generalize to different NLP tasks regardless of the length and form of generation.
+This metric can be generalized to different NLP tasks regardless of the length and form of generation.
 Note that while there are some other metrics specialized for each NLP task, which relies on string-matching (\eg, F1 score for text summarization), we argue two major shortcomings exist when using such metrics.
 First, string-matching might not accurately capture the divergence between the model's output and the ground truth (\eg, when the output and ground truth are semantically equivalent while lexically different).
 Additionally, LLMs without fine-tuning might generate responses in a free-form manner that are often longer than the ground truth in, \eg, text summarization and question answering.
-In this case, even if an LLM answers correctly, metrics based on string-matching could still mis-indicate its performance due to the length differences.
+In this case, even if an LLM answers correctly, metrics based on string matching could still mis-indicate its performance due to the length differences.

 {Different from NLP tasks, it is relatively easy to assess the quality of generated code.
-We introduce a quality score $Q$ given by $Q = (Q_{syntax} + Q_{semantics}) / 2$. $Q_{syntax} = 1$ if the generated code is syntactically correct.
+We introduce a quality score $Q$ given by $Q = (Q_{syntax} + Q_{semantics}) / {2}$. $Q_{syntax} = 1$ if the generated code is syntactically correct (\ie, it can be executed by the interpreter).
 Meanwhile, $Q_{semantics}$ is the proportion of test cases the generated code passes.}